Vulnerability Through The Story of Adam

 Again, it is our needs connect us to each other.
 We all know how hard it is to become genuine friends with someone who constantly denies her needs and pretends to be perfect and self-sufficient.
 And our needs connect us to the Eternal One, to our Sustainer Lord.
 Hunger is terrifying only when you think that it is simply a prelude to merciless starvation.
 Our needs become a liability only when we think we are just randomly thrown into a world of scarcity to struggle on our own.
 Our needs and human weaknesses become painful only when we forget that they are given to us by someone Merciful, Powerful and Wise.

-Like each of you, my life has its challenges.
-I find myself frustrated, hurt, saddened in response to certain events, and other events just catch me by surprise and shock.
-When I remember that all my needs and emotions are guides in my life journey, and joy, gratitude and fulfillment exists through them, then I have the strength and hope to respond to them.
-When I recall that I have a unique relationship, like each one of you, to my God and a special destiny that is mercifully and wisely planned out for me, then I am able to get out of my ‘victim mentality.’
+As human beings our lives have challenges.
+We can find ourselves frustrated, hurt, saddened in response to certain events, and other events just catch us by surprise and shock.
+When we remember that all our needs and emotions are guides in our life journey, and joy, gratitude and fulfillment exists through them, then we have the strength and hope to respond to them.
+When we recall that we each have a unique relationship, to God , our Sustainer [rabb] and a special destiny that is mercifully and wisely planned out for us, then we are able to get out of our ‘victim mentality.’
 As you all know, victim mentality is the attitude that says: “since I have been hurt, or oppressed, discriminated against, life is just unfair and I cannot do anything other lamenting what they did to me.
 I have no other possibility.”
 Yet, belief in the deeper reality of our life, and belief in the One who created each of us with mercy and wisdom, enables us to look at such an event differently.
 As we feel pain, we will not be devastated, because we know that that hurt does carry the seed to our empowerment and is the wave to carry us toward fulfillment and joy.
 Let us, then, keep up the trust in the One, and hope, and recognize that nothing happens haphazardly and all comes from the Merciful.

 The ship of life has its ups and downs, colorful various waves hit our ship as we travel along.
 When we understand that our needs are actually doors rather than blocks, and our challenges are wisely planned stepping stones rather than enemies to us, then we do not fight the waves desperately, instead we creatively use them to travel along further in gratitude and joy.